 - Take exit 4 towards Park City

 - Merge onto UT-248 5.
-Take your first right into Quinn’s Sport complex
+Take your first right into Quinn’s Sport Complex

-- You can have someone drop you off that will watch the start and then leave (PLEASE – NO LEAVING VEHICLES AT THE QUINN’S COMPLEX DURING THE RACE).
+- You can have someone drop you off who will watch the start and then leave (PLEASE – NO LEAVING VEHICLES AT THE QUINN’S COMPLEX DURING THE RACE).
 Let your significant other know they can stay to watch as racers come back through the start area twice after the event.
 We need to start clearing the Quinn’s Junction start area around 9 AM.

-RACER BAG SHUTTLE:
+RACER BAG SHUTTLE

-RACE START TIME:
+RACE START TIME

 The race will start at 7:00 AM on the Saturday of Labor Day Weekend.
 The Start is located at the Quinn’s Junction Sports Complex on HWY 248 (coming into Park City from East off of HWY 40).
 Parking is limited in the morning and you CAN’T leave a car at the start zone (See above info on Parking for Start Area)!